nitinkc/nitinkc.github.io/_posts/Algo/primitives/2023-11-27-bitwise-coding.md

        return result;
    }
    ```

-   Explanation: This code finds the missing number in an array containing elements from 0 to n.
+   **Explanation**: This code finds the missing number in an array containing elements from 0 to n.
 It XORs each index `i` and corresponding value `nums[i]`, along with the indices themselves (0 to n-1),
 and finally with `n`.
 This effectively cancels out all the numbers that are present, leaving only the missing number.